When you can’t get away for a spiritual vacation to India, try a DIY silent meditation retreat at home.

 1. Preparation: Find the time

-This meditation retreat is entirely about you.
+Your silent meditation retreat is entirely about you.

+For this reason, you’re going to need to prepare for it.
 Choose a weekend and make sure that you get anything on your mind out of the way before beginning the retreat.

 2: Clean ready for your home meditation retreat